GAIR-NLP/MAYE/README.md

 solution: final boxed output with or without step-by-step reasoning.

-image: felative path to the image file (relative to the .jsonl location).
+image: relative path to the image file (relative to the .jsonl location).
 ```

 ## 🚀 Quick Start